martijnblankestijn/akka-persistence-query-test/README.md

 ### Cassandra
 Apache Cassandra is used for the event store and for the query model.
 For local testing it can be started in a Docker container which also creates the tables for the query-model.

+## Building
+As most project sbt is used.
+Handy tasks to remember:

+- `sbt dependencyUpdates` - checks for newer versions of dependencies

 ## Installing and run with Docker
 Run `sbt docker:publishLocal`.